digitalaidseattle/seattle-humane-app/README.md

 1. Open the .env.local file in VSCode.
 You will need to put values in this file after the next step, so keep it open.

 1. Start Supabase locally.
 First, ensure you have NodeJS and Docket Desktop installed.
-Then, open a [local terminal window](https://stackoverflow.com/questions/59815283/open-local-terminal-in-vscode-when-running-in-ssh-mode?rq=1) from the seattle -humane-app folder and run:
+Then, open a *[local terminal window](https://stackoverflow.com/questions/59815283/open-local-terminal-in-vscode-when-running-in-ssh-mode?rq=1)* from the seattle-humane-app folder and run:
    ```bash
    npx supabase start
    ```